Meet-Valand/Netflix-Clone/README.md

 # Netflix-Clone
-In this i have attempted to clone the Netflix home page using css and html
+In this I have attempted to clone the Netflix home page using HTML and CSS.